techidaily/site-win11-tips/source/_posts/resolve-discrepanranks-between-prime-audio-and-subtitle-feedback-on-windows-11.md

 ![Prime Video for Windows in the Microsoft Store](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/prime-video-for-windows.jpg)

- After the download is complete, log in with your credentials, and you'll see that you are no longer facing the subtitles not working issue.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ After the download is complete, log in with your credentials, and you'll see that you are no longer facing the subtitles not working issue.

 ## Fixing the Prime Video Subtitles on Windows 11